MtrkJmL/Linked_List_Scheduler/README.md

 ## Data Representation
-Each line represents a process with 4 integer values: processID, arrivalTime, runTime, priority (smaller the values, higher the priority)
+Each line represents a process with 4 integer values:
+- processID
+- arrivalTime
+- runTime
+- priority (smaller the values, higher the priority)

 When a process is finished, its processID wil be printed.